jakelikebeans/programmingportfolio/README.md

 ![Gameplay](https://github.com/jakelikebeans/programmingportfolio/blob/main/images/Zoog.png?raw=true)

 ### Grade
-A timeline thing where you drag it accross to get number values that your letter grade goes up and down based on the values.
+A line where you drag it accross to get number values that your letter grade goes up and down based on the values.
 ![Gameplay](https://github.com/jakelikebeans/programmingportfolio/blob/main/images/Grade.png?raw=true)